 Before going any further, though, let’s familiarize ourselves with some more Lean Six Sigma terminology:

-- efficiency, or: the amount of resources, or inputs, needed to execute a process
+- efficiency, or: the number of resources, or inputs, needed to execute a process

 - effectiveness, or: the ratio between the actual versus the planned input